-Whether you are individually posting on job boards or streamlining the process with an ATS (Applicant Tracking System), SEO will help your job openings comes up higher in search results.
+Whether you are individually posting on job boards or streamlining the process with an ATS (Applicant Tracking System), Search Engine Optimization will help your job openings rank higher in search results.

 Have you posted a vacancy stating that you are looking for a “Blogging Superstar” or a “Social Media Wizard”?
 Don’t worry.
 We’ve all been there.
 There’s still time to get your SEO in check.